Florida's "Chad Meredith Act"

-Chad Meredith, a freshman at the University of Miami, died in a fraternity related hazing incident on the University of Miami campus in November 2002.
-David W. Bianchi from our firm represented Chad’s parents in a lawsuit against the fraternity president and former vice president who were responsible for his death.
+Chad Meredith, a freshman at the University of Miami, died in a fraternity related hazing incident on the University of Miami campus in November 2001.
+David W. Bianchi represented Chad’s parents in a suit against the fraternity president and former vice president who were responsible for his death.
 Following a $14,000,000 jury verdict for Chad’s parents, the Meredith family wanted to use their son’s death as an opportunity to stop hazing from occurring in the future.

-They asked our firm to do all we could to help.
+They asked our Miami personal injury law firm to do all we could to help.

-Shortly after the verdict was returned, we learned that Rep. Adam Hasner (R. Delray) was working on legislation that would make hazing that results in death or serious personal injury a 3 rd degree felony punishable by up to five years in jail.
-Mr. Bianchi offered to help draft the law to incorporate what was learned in the Meredith trial and Rep. Hasner welcomed his assistance.
+Shortly after the verdict was returned, we learned that Rep. Adam Hasner (R. Delray) was working on legislation that would make hazing that results in death or serious injury a 3rd degree felony punishable by up to five years in jail.
+Mr. Bianchi offered to help draft the law to incorporate what was learned in the trial.
+Rep. Hasner welcomed his assistance.

 The defendants in the Meredith trial argued to the jury they should not be found liable because: